NVIDIA/cccl/README.md

 In the limit, [_any_ change](https://www.hyrumslaw.com/) has the potential to break someone somewhere.
 As a result, we do not consider all possible source breaking changes as Breaking Changes to the public API that warrant bumping the major semantic version.

-This section describes the details of CCCL's API, ABI, and what we consider to be Breaking Changes.
+The sections below describe whatthe details of breaking changes to CCCL's API and ABI.

 ### Application Programming Interface (API)

 CCCL's public API is the entirety of the functionality _intentionally_ exposed to provide the utility of the library.

-In other words, CCCL's public API goes beyond just function signatures and includes:
+In other words, CCCL's public API goes beyond just function signatures and includes (but is not limited to):
 - The location and names of headers intended for direct inclusion in user code
 - The namespaces intended for direct use in user code
 - The declarations and/or definitions of functions, classes, and variables located in headers and intended for direct use in user code